brgillis/SHE_Validation/doc/prog_gal_info.rst

 SHE_Validation_ValidateGalInfo
 ==============================

-This program performs the Galaxy Info validation test, T-..., which validates requirement R-....
-This tests checks ...
+This program performs the Galaxy Info validation test, T-SHE-000008-gal-info, which validates requirement R-SHE-PRD-F-180.
+This tests checks that the catalogs produced by PF-SHE contain required data for all galaxies in the relevant sky patch, except where explicitly flagged as a failure.

 Running the Program on EDEN/LODEEN